-Cash and Cash Equivalents means short-term, interest-bearing products such as deposits, bank bills, floating rate notes, on-call deposits and fixed interest securities with maturity periods of less than one year.
+Cash and Cash Equivalents means short-term products such as deposits, bank bills, floating rate notes, on-call deposits and fixed interest securities with maturity periods of generally less than one year.

-The Board may invest in other investments (not explicitly referred to or permitted) that it considers are of a type which falls within an asset class, appropriately reflects the risk profile of the relevant Fund and will contribute to meeting the performance objectives for that Fund.
+We may invest in other investments (not explicitly referred to or permitted) that we consider are of a type which fall within an asset class and will contribute to meeting the performance objectives for that Fund.